crolllab/IBIOL-compute-resources/README.md

 ### Server organization and quota

-CAUTION: No backups are made of your data on the server.
-It is your responsability to create meaningful copies at regular intervals.
+***CAUTION: No backups are made of your data on the server.
+It is your responsability to create meaningful copies at regular intervals.***

-Every user has a home folder: `/home/username` with a quota of 20 GB.
+Every user has a home folder: `/home/username` with a quota of `20 GB`.
 This is where you could store your scripts and small data files.

-You also have access to a data folder: `/data/username` with a quota of 1 TB.
+You also have access to a data folder: `/data/username` with a quota of `1 TB`.
 This is the place to download, analyze and store your data.

 ### Queuing system (slurm)